Paul Newlove: Featherstone Rovers

+Bradford Northern

 Bradford Northern paid £245,000 for Paul Newlove when he moved from Featherstone Rovers in 1993 (based on increases in average earnings, this would be approximately £486,900 in 2013).
 The transfer of Paul Newlove to St. Helens from the Bradford Bulls is still one of the most expensive rugby league transfers.

+St Helens

+St. Helens on 29 November 1995 paid Bradford Northern £250,000 cash (based on increases in average earnings, this would be approximately £464,900 in 2013), and also sent Sonny Nickle, Bernard Dwyer and Paul Loughlin to Bradford Northern.